II-V-I

 Guide tones are the notes in a chord which leads or gives harmonic pull toward the next chord, these are an excellent way to study and absorb the sound of any chord progression.

-Guide tones are used to outline chord progressions in an improvisation.
 They are most of the time the 3rd and the 7th because this is what determines whether a chord is major, minor, or dominant.

-This jazz guitar lesson explains how to solo over common jazz progressions using and connecting the guide tones.
+This jazz guitar lesson explains how to solo over common jazz chord progressions by using guide tones.